Field-Based Experiential Learning

 Find and Secure a Host Site

-Research options that meet your goals and reflect the field based experiential learning guidelines.
-At Granite State College, field based experiential learning applications are required, and must be completed and approved prior to course registration.
+A host site is a location where your field-based experiential learning will be completed.
+Research options that meet your goals and reflect the field-based experiential learning guidelines.
+At Granite State College, field-based experiential learning applications are required, and must be completed and approved prior to course registration.
 Students may complete and submit their experiential learning agreement within the Experiential Learning Application.

 NOTE: Before starting this application, students are advised to have their Host Site information handy for reference while completing this form.